 On Saturday evening, they arrived at the Sandy Hook Lightship, moored in deep water more than twenty nautical miles outside the entrance to New York Bay.11 Sailing no further, they burned blue lights and shot rockets into the air to attract the pilot boat.
-When the harbor pilot came aboard, he climbed to the top of one of the paddle boxes on the side of the Baltic, where he had an unobstructed view and could shout commands to the helmsman through a bullhorn—port, starboard, steady—as the ship resumed steam and headed toward the Narrows, steering clear of the shifting sandbars that made these tidal straits so dangerous.
+When the harbor pilot came on board, he climbed to the top of one of the paddle boxes on the side of the ship, where he had an unobstructed view and could shout commands to the helmsman through a bullhorn—port, starboard, steady—as the Baltic resumed steam and headed toward the Narrows, steering clear of the shifting sandbars that made these tidal straits so dangerous.

 The weather was unseasonably warm, almost balmy, when the ship docked at its wharf near Canal Street early on Sunday morning.
-Disembarking to familiar sound of church bells ringing in the distance, the passengers must have felt a sense of relief, for crossing the treacherous North Atlantic was far from a sure thing in those years.
-In fact, the “Unlucky” Collins Line, as it came to be called, would soon lose two of its ships at sea and go bankrupt.12
+Disembarking to familiar sound of church bells ringing in the distance, the passengers must have felt a sense of relief, for crossing the treacherous North Atlantic was far from a sure thing.
+In fact, the “Unlucky” Collins Line, as it came to be known, would soon lose two of its ships at sea and go bankrupt.12

 1. New Hampshire observed Thanksgiving on Thursday, November 11, 1852, two weeks earlier than the other states that year.
 New York Times, 10 November 1852.

 2. New York Times, 22 November 1852.

 3. Built by David Hodley in 1828, the hotel was situated on current site of the U.S. Courthouse.
 Chief Red Jacket gave a speech at the Tontine Hotel in 1829, Daniel Webster visited in 1832, and President Andrew Jackson spent the night in 1833.
 A tontine was an investment scheme that provided dividends to the investors.
 In 1820, 300 people invested $100 each to build the Tontine Hotel which opened five years later.
 A tontine usually terminated with the death of the last investor who by then owned all of the shares.
 However, according to the special terms of this agreement, each of the original shareholders could assign their futurity to another person, thereby extending the duration of the investment.
 When there were only seven shareholders living, the property was to be sold and the proceeds divided, which finally happened in 1908.